Czesław Michniewicz: Poland national team

 On 31 January 2022, Michniewicz was named as the new manager of Poland, signing a deal until 31 December 2022 with an extension option, following the previous manager Paulo Sousa's decision to join Flamengo three months before Poland's first 2022 FIFA World Cup qualification play-offs game.
 He was scheduled to make his debut against Russia in Moscow, prior to the disqualification of Russia.
 On 24 March, Poland played their first match under Michniewicz, a 1–1 draw in a friendly against Scotland.

 On 29 March 2022, Michniewicz led Poland to a 2–0 victory over Sweden in the World Cup qualification play-off final.
 On 30 November 2022, Poland advanced to the knockout stage of the 2022 FIFA World Cup for the first time since 1986 under the lead of Michniewicz.

 On 22 December 2022, following criticism of the national team's defensive tactics and style of play under Michniewicz by the media, a turmoil regarding bonuses for national team players and staff, Michniewicz blocking several journalists on Twitter before deleting his account, and reportedly shouldering part of the blame for the media fallout on team manager Jakub Kwiatkowski, it was announced Michniewicz's contract would not be extended and he was to leave his post on 31 December 2022.

+Abha

+On 12 June 2023, Michniewicz was announced as the new manager of Saudi club Abha.
+Following a good start to his stint, Abha suffered four straight league defeats in September, which led to Michniewicz's dismissal on 1 October 2023.

+AS FAR

+On 13 July 2024, Michniewicz became the head coach of Moroccan side AS FAR.
+On 22 September that year, he led the club to successfully qualify for the 2024–25 CAF Champions League, marking their return to the competition after 17 years of absence.
+On 15 October, with a record of four wins, three draws and two losses across all competitions, Michniewicz and AS FAR agreed to mutually part ways.